NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/Galvanic Mortal Coil.md

 * * *

 **Effect** You drive the coil into a living creature that has 0 HP while attaching the other end to yourself, in order to damage their heart and possibly siphon their life force.
-The _galvanic mortal coil_ casts [[Spells/Death Knell|Death Knell]] on the creature DC 27 Will check.
+The _galvanic mortal coil_ casts [[Death Knell|Death Knell]] on the creature DC 27 Will check.

 * * *